A grant is one form of financial aid that typically does not have to be repaid.

 • accepting the scholarship (if one is offered)

-• sign the application's Teaching Agreement/Promissory Note promising to fulfill the teaching commitment or repay funds received plus interest
+• sign the application’s Teaching Agreement / Promissory Note promising to fulfill the teaching commitment or repay funds received plus interest

 How to Apply

-In order to complete this online application, you must log in to the ISAC Student Portal (if you have not already done so, you may create a profile here).
-For priority consideration, your complete MTI Scholarship application and FAFSA (or Alternative Application, if applicable) must be received on or before March 31 preceding the academic year for which you are applying (for example, the priority application consideration date for the 2024-25 academic year was March 31, 2024).
+In order to complete this online application, you must log into the ISAC Student Portal (if you have not already done so, you may create a profile here).
+For priority consideration, your complete Teachers of Illinois Scholarship application and FAFSA (or Alternative Application, if applicable) must be received on or before February 16, 2026.
 You must submit both applications each year you wish to be considered for a scholarship.
-Because the number of scholarships awarded each year is based on limited funding, it is possible that not all applicants who meet the March 31 priority consideration deadline will receive a scholarship.
-You are encouraged to submit your applications as far in advance of March 31 as possible.
-Applications received after that date will be given consideration for the scholarship only if funding remains available after all timely, qualified applicants have been awarded.
+Because the number of scholarships are awarded each year is based on limited funding, it is possible that not all applicants who meet the priority consideration deadline will receive a scholarship.

 • Illinois Special Education Teacher Tuition Waiver (SETTW) Program